-- 2.24 Negotiations shall include discussions of the TOR, the methodology, staffing, the Borrower's inputs, and special conditions of the contract.
-These discussions shall not substantially alter the original TOR or the terms of the contract, lest the quality of the final product, its cost, and the relevance of the initial evaluation be affected.
+- 2.24 Negotiations shall include discussions of the TOR, the methodology, staffing, the Borrower's inputs and special conditions of the contract.
+These discussions shall not substantially alter the original TOR or the terms of the contract, lest the quality of the final product, its cost and the relevance of the initial evaluation be affected.
 Major reductions in work inputs should not be made solely to meet the budget.
 The final TOR and the agreed methodology shall be incorporated in "Description of Services," which shall form part of the contract. - 2.25 The selected firm should not be allowed to substitute key staff, unless both parties agree that undue delay in the selection process makes such substitution unavoidable or that such changes are critical to meet the objectives of the assignment.
-26 If this is not the case and if it is established that key staff were included in the proposal without confirming their availability, the firm may be disqualified and the process continued with the next ranked firm.
+If this is not the case and if it is established that key staff were included in the proposal without confirming their availability, the firm may be disqualified and the process continued with the next ranked firm.
 The key staff proposed for substitution shall have qualifications equal to or better than the key staff initially proposed. - 2.26 Price negotiations shall include clarification of the consultants' tax liability in the Borrower's country (if any) and how this tax liability has been or would be reflected in the contract.
 As Lump-Sum Contracts payments are based on delivery of outputs (or products), the offered price shall include all costs (staff time, overhead, travel, hotel, etc.).
-Consequently, if the selection method for a Lump-Sum contract included price as a component, this price shall not be negotiated.
+Consequently, if the selection method for a Lump-sum contract included price as a component, this price shall not be negotiated.
 In the case of Time-based Contracts, payment is based on inputs (staff time and reimbursables) and the offered price shall include staff rates and an estimation of the amount of reimbursables.
 When the selection method includes price as a component, negotiations of staff rates should not take place, except in special circumstances, like for example, staff rates offered are much higher than typically charged rates by consultants for similar contracts.
 Consequently, the prohibition of negotiation does not preclude the right of the client to ask for clarifications, and, if fees are very high, to ask for change of fees, after due consultation with the Bank.
 Reimbursables are to be paid on actual expenses incurred at cost upon presentation of receipts and therefore are not subject to negotiations.
-However, if the client wants to define ceilings for unit prices of certain reimbursables (like travel or hotel
+However, if the client wants to define ceilings for unit prices of certain reimbursables (like travel or hotel rates), they should indicate the maximum levels of those rates in the RFP or define a per diem in the RFP. - 2.27 If the negotiations fail to result in an acceptable contract, the Borrower shall terminate the negotiations and invite the next ranked firm for negotiations.
+The Borrower shall consult with the Bank prior to taking this step.
+The consultant shall be informed of the reasons for termination of the negotiations.
+Once negotiations are commenced with the next ranked firm, the Borrower shall not reopen the earlier negotiations.
+After negotiations are successfully completed and the Bank has issued its "no objection" to the initialed negotiated contract, the Borrower shall promptly notify other firms on the short list that they were unsuccessful.

-Defining realistic proposal validity periods in the RFP and carrying out an efficient evaluation minimizes this risk.
+&lt;sup>26 Defining realistic proposal validity periods in the RFP and carrying out an efficient evaluation minimizes this risk.